Young Musicians Programme - You Ask Us

 Where will this take me?

-You can stay in YMP an progress until you’re 19.
-We have lots of young people who have gone on to work as professional musicians, as well as lots who have chosen to do something different.
+You can stay in YMP and progress until you’re 19.
+We have lots of young people who have gone on to work as professional musicians, as well as many who have chosen to do something different.
 Whatever you choose to do in the future, we want to support you to gain the skills, confidence and self-belief to make it happen.

 You can see some YMP members’ stories here…